 CodeFirst: Girls is a not-for-profit organisation that trains women in IT skills and helps companies to develop more female friendly recruitment policies.
 They are dedicated to transforming tech by providing the skills, space and inspiration for women to become developers and future leaders in tech-based roles.

 The LME is committed to creating an inclusive, supportive and open environment for all of its employees.
 Our forum, sponsored by our LME Clear CEO, aims to drive forward initiatives to recruit, develop and engage employees from the greatest possible pool of available talent in order to ensure that our business can benefit from a cross-section of experience, ideas and knowledge.
 Our employee-led diversity and inclusion programme is aimed specifically at ensuring that all employees are able to thrive at the LME.

-To ensure we are hearing everyone's voice and to make people aware of the different perspectives we have at the LME, we have three employee networks that are employee-led.
-These groups currently focus on gender diversity, race and ethnicity, and sexual orientation and gender identity.
+To ensure we are hearing everyone's voice and to make people aware of the different perspectives we have at the LME, we have a number of employee networks that are employee-led.
+These groups include:

 LME Gender Pay Gap Report - 2018 (published April 2019)